LWachtel1/tp/docs/DeveloperGuide.md

 The bulk of ByteCep's work is done by the following components:
 - [UserInterface](../src/main/java/byteceps/ui/UserInterface.java): Interacts with the user via the command line.
-- [Parser](../src/main/java/byteceps/commands/Parser.java): Parses the user's input as saves their inputs in the class.
+- [Parser](../src/main/java/byteceps/commands/Parser.java): Parses the user's input and saves their inputs in the class.
 - [ExerciseManager](../src/main/java/byteceps/processing/ExerciseManager.java): Manages all the exercises stored in memory.
 - [WorkoutManager](../src/main/java/byteceps/processing/WorkoutManager.java): Manages all the workouts in memory.
 - [HelpMenuManager](../src/main/java/byteceps/processing/HelpMenuManager.java): Displays the help messages to the user.